 The poem, ‘Hymn to Adversity‘, written in 1742, like the ‘Ode on Spring‘ and the ‘Ode on a Distant Prospect of Eton College’, belongs to the first period of Gray’s poetic career.
 The word “hymn” means a song in praise of God; but here this word has been used to mean a song in praise of Adversity which has been personified, and to which the poet has attributed certain divine qualities.
 Adversity is here regarded as a daughter of Jove (or Jupiter) who was, in ancient classical mythology, the supreme god.
 This poem, written in praise of Adversity looks forward to a similar poem written by Wordsworth.
 The poem by Wordsworth is entitled “Ode to Duty”.

-While the first four stanzas of this poem are impersonal and objective, the last two stanzas are personal and subjective.
-In other words, in the first four stanzas the poet describes how Adversity deals with, or should deal with, the other people, while in the last two stanzas he describes the manner in which Adversity should deal with him.
+While the first four stanzas of ‘Hymn to Adversity’ are impersonal and objective, the last two stanzas are personal and subjective.
+In other words, in the first four stanzas, the poet describes how Adversity deals with, or should deal with, the other people, while in the last two stanzas he describes the manner in which Adversity should deal with him.

 Hymn to Adversity Analysis